Dashing-through-Zillow/clustering-project/README.md

     - from sklearn.metrics import mean_squared_error, r2_score, explained_variance_score
     - from sklearn.linear_model import LinearRegression, LassoLars, TweedieRegressor

+### Step 2 (Acquisition):
+Acquire the database information from Codeup using a SQL query, which is saved in wrangle.py and has the necessary functions to acquire, prepare, and split the dataset.

+### Step 3 (Preparation):
 - Prepare and split the dataset.
 The code for these steps can be found in the wrangle.py file within this repository.

+### Step 4 (Exploration):
-- Use pandas to explore the dataframe and scipy.stats to conduct statistical testing on the selected features.
+- Use pandas to explore the dataframe and scipy.stats to conduct statistical testing on selected features.
-- Use seaborn or matplotlib.pyplot to create graphs of your analyses.
+- Use seaborn or matplotlib.pyplot to create visualizations.
 - Conduct a univariate analysis on each feature using barplot for categorical variables and .hist for continuous variables.
-- Conduct a bivariate analysis of each feature against tax_value and graph each finding.
+- Conduct a bivariate analysis of each feature against logerror and graph each finding.
-- Conduct multivariate analyses of the most important features against tax_value and graph the results.
+- Conduct multivariate analyses of the most important features against logerror and graph the results.

+### Step 5 (Modeling):
-- Create models (OLS regression, LassoLars, TweedieRegressor) with the most important selected features using sklearn.
+- Create models (OLS regression, LassoLars, TweedieRegressor, ---) with the most important selected features using sklearn.
 - Train each model and evaluate its accuracy on both the train and validate sets.
 - Select the best performing model and use it on the test set.
 - Graph the results of the test using probabilities.
 - Document each step of the process and your findings.

-<ol> Step 1 (Imports)
-  <li> import pandas as pd
 [[Back to top](#top)]